kaylumah/hosting/_site/_posts/2021-07-17-decreasing-solution-build-time-with-filters.md

 ![sln_reload_project_dependencies](/assets/images/posts/20210717/decreasing-solution-build-time-with-filters/004_vs2019_sln_reload_project_dependencies.png)

-Like before, we can save the solution filter with the "Save As Solution Filter" option.
+Like before, we can save the solution filter with the `Save As Solution Filter` option.
 The only difference is that we now get 4/7 projects as opposed to 5/7 projects.
-That's because we loaded the "ConcreteBravo.Tests" projects and it's dependencies.
-Even though that loads "Extensions.Concept" it does not load "Extensions.Concept.Tests" since it is not a dependency of "ConcreteBravo.Tests".
+That's because we loaded the `ConcreteBravo.Tests` projects and it's dependencies.
+Even though that loads `Extensions.Concept` it does not load `Extensions.Concept.Tests` since it is not a dependency of `ConcreteBravo.Tests`.

 ![sln_save_filter_002](/assets/images/posts/20210717/decreasing-solution-build-time-with-filters/005_vs2019_sln_save_filter_002.png)

-While researching something unrelated to this post, I noticed that the [EF Core team](https://github.com/dotnet/efcore) used this feature I did not even know existed.
+While researching something unrelated to this post, I noticed that the [EF Core team](https://github.com/dotnet/efcore) used this feature I did not know existed.
 The cool thing was that they also had a filter for all projects.
 So I had to try that out, and as it turns out, you can create a filter without unloading projects.

 ![sln_save_filter_003](/assets/images/posts/20210717/decreasing-solution-build-time-with-filters/006_vs2019_sln_save_filter_003.png)